stephan-nylinder/module-organising-data-dm-practices/_episodes/005-file-formats.md

 It is advisable to store your data for use in the future, which means converting them from a current data format to a long-term preservation format.
 Most software applications offer export or exchange formats that allow a text-formatted file to be created for importing into another program.
 A typical example is Microsoft Excel, which through the 'Save As' command, can save spreadsheet data in comma delimited format (*.csv or comma separated values).
 The structure of the rows and columns is preserved through commas and line returns.
 However, multiple worksheets must be saved as separate *.csv files and any text formatting or macros in the native format will be lost on conversion.

 > ### Discussion
-> What are examples for information that may be lost during data conversion?
+> What are examples for information that may be lost when converting data between file formats?
 >
 >> ### Examples
 >> - In the conversion of a statistical dataset (i.e. survey data), parts of the dataset may be lost, same as missing data definitions, decimal numbers, changes in data formats (e.g., numerical into string data type), data also may be truncated;